 Recreation Therapy: Murphy-Harpst’s Therapeutic Recreation Program utilizes structured, goal oriented activities to enhance and improve our children’s lives.
 Our program provides many normal “firsts” most people experience growing up, including learning to swim, riding bikes, dressing for prom, enjoying dinner at a restaurant, painting a picture, or being a part of a team.
 We utilize a variety of therapeutic modalities including physical, social, spiritual, creative, and community based interventions to teach lifelong leisure pursuits.
 We work diligently to keep our children as active as possible so they may lead independent lives after discharge.
 Our motto is “Play with a Purpose.”

 Equine Program: The equine program at Murphy-Harpst is 100% donor funded.
-The program provides equine-assisted psychotherapy and learning to children in residential and foster care.
+Established in 1984, the program provides equine-assisted psychotherapy and learning to children in residential and foster care.
 Our horses create an intense and effective approach to every day therapy sessions with help from qualified mental health professionals and an equine specialist.
 The equine program provides opportunities for individual and group therapy sessions, a worksite for our vocational program, and an opportunity to learn a lifetime leisure activity.
 Murphy-Harpst’s equine program follows the EAGALA and Natural Lifemanship models, standards, and core values.
 Read about how equine therapy helped Tara.

 Ways you can support the Equine Therapy Program at Murphy-Harpst:

 – $120: Vet costs for a horse for a year